extism/rust-pdk/README.md

 Like any other code module, Wasm not only let's you export functions to the outside world, you can import them too.
 Host Functions allow a plug-in to import functions defined in the host.
-For example, if you host application is written in python, it can pass a python function down to your rust plug-in where you can invoke it.
+For example, if you host application is written in Python, it can pass a Python function down to your Rust plug-in where you can invoke it.

 This topic can get fairly complicated and we have not yet fully abstracted the Wasm knowledge you need